• Home

 • Study Details

 The purpose of this study is an initial pilot study to develop the safety, feasibility, and tolerability of a new type of individualized transcranial alternating current stimulation (tACS) to treat antenatal depression, which delivers personalized stimulation waveforms based individual participant EEG activity.
-In the first Phase of this study, we are investigating this intervention in healthy control participants.
+In the previous stage of the study, we investigated this intervention in healthy controls.
+In the current phase of this study, we are investigating this intervention in people with antenatal depression (depression during pregnancy).

 Age & Gender